 Hepatitis means inflammation of the liver.
 It can be caused by several viruses.
-The main types in the United States are A, B, and C. Type A symptoms are often similar to a stomach virus.
-But most cases resolve within a month.
-Hepatitis B and C can cause sudden illness.
-However, they can lead to liver cancer or a chronic infection that can lead to serious liver damage called cirrhosis.
+The main types of hepatitis in the United States are A, B, and C. Hepatitis type A symptoms are often similar to a stomach virus.
+Most hepatitis A cases resolve within a month.
+However, Hepatitis B and C can lead to liver cancer or a chronic infection that can lead to serious liver damage called cirrhosis.

 It is easier to contract hepatitis A than hepatitis B and hepatitis C. It is possible to contract hepatitis A by being in close contact with an infected person.
-The virus is spread via the fecal-oral route of transmission.
+The hepatitis A virus is spread via the fecal-oral route of transmission.
 This involves eating food or consuming a beverage that contains fecal matter of an infected person.
-This can happen when people do not thoroughly wash their hands after using the restroom and prepare food or drinks.
-It is possible to contract hepatitis A through sexual contact.
-Hepatitis B and hepatitis C are spread by having contact with semen, blood, or other body fluids of an infected person.
+This can happen when people do not thoroughly wash their hands after using the restroom and then prepare food or drinks.
+It is also possible to contract hepatitis A through sexual contact.

 Shellfish are animals that filter the water from their surroundings.
 Because of this, they can become contaminated with hepatitis A virus if they are grown in polluted waters.
 To be safe, cook shellfish thoroughly before eating it.
 Undercooked shellfish like oysters, mussels, and clams may harbor and transmit hepatitis A. You may prefer the taste of raw oysters, but cooked shellfish really is safer.
 Protect your health and skip the raw oyster bar.

-Any time you are exposed to the blood of another person, there is a risk of contracting hepatitis C virus and hepatitis B. The nail salon and hair salon both offer small potential sources of exposure through shared grooming items.
+Any time you are exposed to the blood of another person, there is a risk of contracting hepatitis B and hepatitis C infections.
+The nail salon and hair salon both offer small potential sources of exposure through shared grooming items.
 Make sure the nail and hair salons you go to thoroughly sterilize and disinfect tools between clients.
 If you are still concerned, consider bringing your own razors, nail files, nail clippers, and other tools to the shop.

 Any tools or implements that may have a bit of blood on them from infected people are potential sources of hepatitis B or C transmission.
 Toothbrushes, nail clippers, razors, needles, and washcloths may all contain trace amounts of blood that can transmit infection.
 Keep personal items such as these to yourself and never use personal items that belong to others.